-God’s judgements and actions are something entirely incomprehensible to man.
-The independence of man is often proclaimed, but listen to this sermon on Romans 11:33-36 as Dr. Martyn Lloyd-Jones dissects this tendency.
-Salvation comes in and through God, there is nothing man can do.
-Learn how man’s essential problem is his ignorance.
-Man is always ready to give his advice, but who can advise God?
-Does man have anything to give to God?
-Look within yourself and consider this.
-Left to himself, man is in sin and a hopeless debtor.
+God’s judgements and actions are something entirely incomprehensible to people.
+In this sermon on Romans 11:33–36 titled “All of God,” Dr. Martyn Lloyd-Jones dissects the tendency for humans to proclaim their independence.
+Salvation comes in and through God and there is nothing else people can do.
+Learn how humanity’s essential problem is their ignorance.
+People are always ready to give advice, but who can advise God?
+If one considers their state, they will realize that they are in sin and a hopeless debtor.
 “The whole of the cosmos is going to display... the glory of God.”
-From justification to glorification, it is all absolutely a work of God, void of any work of man.
-God is the Creator and Sustainer of all.
-Salvation and the whole of man’s life is for the glory of God.
+From justification to glorification, it is all absolutely a work of God, void of any work of humanity.
+God is the Creator and Sustainer of all; salvation and the whole of life is for the glory of God.
 Look at creation and see how the world overflows with the glory of God.
-Do you know anything of this glory?
-Contemplate your condition.
-Confess that you are nothing and gladly acknowledge, “you are what you are solely by the grace of God.”
-Stop arguing with God and rejoice.
+The listener is encouraged to contemplate their condition, confess that they are nothing, gladly acknowledge that they are what they are “solely by the grace of God,” and rejoice.

 About Dr. Martyn Lloyd-Jones